Home

 First, there should be an absolute boundary against any sort of violence.
 Within that boundary, the basics of healthy relationships include respect, trust, honesty, and responsibility.

-You should always feel safe communicating honest feelings with the other person.
-You should feel deep in your heart that you can trust them not to react to your openness in a way that frightens or harms you in any way.
+You should always feel safe communicating honestly with the other person.
+You should feel deep in your heart that you can trust them not to react to your openness.
+Honesty and telling the truth is the best policy.

 Another important characteristic of a healthy relationship is that both partners accept that there are differences between them that will always be there.